On the history of job security

 During this phase of economic upheaval, occupational safety also came into being.
 Companies have been obliged by law to protect workers - through appropriate conditions in the workplace.
 An “invention” that continues to have an impact today.
 The modern world of work would be unthinkable without the layer of wage workers and occupational safety.
 This is again facing a new challenge today.
 More and more professions are being moved to the office.
 And even in industry, digitization ensures that there is a new path to take in occupational safety.
 Which regulations and laws apply today and what do those affected have to consider?

 The legal regulations for job security

 Today, proper compliance with health and safety regulations is even an employer branding issue.
 For which highly qualified specialist would like to work in a company that endangers her health.

 As many accidents at work, there is even a book in Germany - on the part of the DGUV.
-The German statutory accident insurance has for 2017 a decline of 0,4 percent over the previous year, Nevertheless, more than 870.000 work accidents still happened.
+The German Social Accident Insurance has for 2017 a decline of 0,4 percent over the previous year, Nevertheless, more than 870.000 work accidents still happened.

 Compared to the last 20 years, however, their number has decreased significantly.
 One reason is the legal rules that apply here.
 Decisive for the safety in the workplace is the labor protection law.
 This is not only relevant.
 In practice, a distinction is made between general occupational safety and health and the direct employment environment.

 - Maternity Protection